Toward a Buddhist/Permaculture Ethic for Smallholders and Others

 "Using small and slow solutions" -- mulch rather than a tractor where a mulch will do -- is right action.

 "Honoring diversity in all things" -- human and in nature (which comes to the same thing) -- is right action.
-Consider, for example, the resiliency of mutually respected vibrant culture and the resiliency of a food forest or polycultural vegetable garden.
+Consider, for example, the resiliency of mutually respected vibrant culture and the resiliency of a food forest or polyculture vegetable garden.

 "Using edges and valuing the marginal" is right action.
 This is related to honoring diversity; from the edges in society come imagination and innovation; from the edges in the landscape come wildlife and species interaction, preventing outsized populations of "undesirable" species without chemical invention among other benefits.